jpratt2/CucumberTemplateJava/README.md

     I click mainButton

-In java code, the variable will be available as part of the "e" class:
+In java code, the variable will be available as part of the Locators class (found in src/test/java/definitions).

     Locators.mainButton.click();